Canonical definition

 Key person dependency is priced into a business across four surfaces:

-- Valuation discount.
-Buyers reduce the offer to reflect the risk that the business does not run without the key person.
-Typical range twenty to forty percent.
+- Buyer confidence.
+Buyers change the offer structure when they believe the business does not run without the key person.

 - Lender covenants.
 Lenders impose key-person-life-insurance requirements, personal guarantees, and acceleration clauses tied to the key person's role.